jeffchao/gomkafka/README.md

 The `$rawmsg` is a default rsyslog property representing the raw message.
 The statement "if `property` contains `value` then..." conditionally executes gomkafka where contains must exactly match the `value`.
 It  cannot be a regex.

-Additionally, you may filter on severity per RFC 3164.
+Additionally, you may filter on severity, per RFC 3164, using the `$syslogseverity` or `$syslogseverity-text` property.

 ```
 Numerical         Severity